 IMPORTANT: Representation on individual cases is not available through this program.
 All four criteria above must be met for students to volunteer on pro bono projects.

-We also suggest you include some sort of “application” in your advertisement for assistance, including requests for a resume, any specific course or experience requirements, and perhaps a 100-word statement of interest or cover letter, as well as a deadline for responses and contact person information.
+We also suggest you include some sort of “application” in your advertisement for assistance, including requests for a resume, any specific course or experience requirements, and perhaps a 100-word statement of interest or cover letter, as well as a deadline for responses and your contact information.

 Regarding work at a law firm, students may not receive credit for work done during a week in which s/he is being paid.
 Work done on behalf of paying clients at a law firm will not qualify for pro bono credit.